 Until recently knitting was viewed as slowly dying art.
 Very few young people are learning as children like my generation and all the generations that came before mine did.

-As time pressures on mothers and grandmothers reduced the opportunities for spending quality time with the 'kids' and mass production reduced the need to make our own garments, knitting was losing it's relevance.
+As time pressures on mothers and grandmothers reduced the opportunities for spending quality time with the 'kids' and mass production reduced the need to make our own garments.

 But wait - it is on the way back!